-Born in Brooklyn, NY , youngest in a tight family of 5, Chef Grace can say she was inspired by 2 things: the warm, soulful, and bright flavors of the cuisine of her parent’s native land of Nigeria and her family’s church.
+Born in Brooklyn, NY , youngest in a tight family of 5, Chef Grace can say she was inspired by 2 things: the warm, soulful, and spicy flavors of the cuisine of her parent’s native land of Nigeria and her family’s church.

-One connected her to her culture and the other connected her to her faith- The two most important things in her life and the building block for Dining With Grace.
+One connected her to her culture and the other connected her to her faith- the two most important things in her life and the building block for Dining With Grace.
 As the youngest in a busy entrepreneurial working family, Chef Grace often assisted her mother in preparing traditional dishes and even introduced her family to new “American” dishes.
-The Nigerian culture around food became one of her many entry points into developing a passion for her culture.
+The Nigerian culture around food became one of her many entry points into developing a passion for discovery of her culture.

 She has been featured on the Cooking Channel with Sherri Shepherd and various news programs including WPIX 11 and Arise 360 Entertainment.
-She is the Founder of The African Table, a monthly pop-up dining series featuring regional cuisines & cultures of the African Diaspora in various art galleries and locations in NYC.
-The work she is most excited about is the Dining With Grace Banquet; a vision she had for years to provide an elegant and nurturing dining event for homeless families in NYC which had its inaugural event in August 2015.
+She is the Founder of The African Table, a (currently paused) monthly pop-up dining series featuring regional cuisines & cultures of the African Diaspora in various art galleries and locations in NYC.
+Through this project, she also engages her passion for food, culture and travel by hosting international culinary trips, The African Table: Epicurean Excursions.
+In 2016, Saveur Magazine named Chef Grace Odogbili, NY’s Culinary Ambassador of Pan-African Cuisine!